LautaroSan/TPE/README.md

 # TPE
-Project developed using PHP in order to create a client-server architecture.
+This is a College Subject project developed using PHP in order to create a client-server architecture.
 The topic selected was a personal decision: i love gymnastics.
 Involves a back-end web server feauturing central routing according several endpoints(pretty url), register and login management, different views for different roles, posting a comment and granting points.
 Some other features includes advanced filtering and sorting.